 Unlike scotch, bourbon should be consumed at a room temperature without adding any ice or water to release the tasting notes.

 The smoothest Scotch (Auchentoshan 1978) comes from the Auchentoshan Distillery and it’s created by refugees back in 1825 in Glasgow.
 This selection is bottled in 1997, and it has a taste of oak, dried fruit, nuts and vanilla and a single bottle can cost around $400.

 Bourbon is a type of whiskey that must contain at least 51% of corn mash, and it has to be distilled at 160 proof or less, in order to be called a bourbon.
-Also, when done with the distilation process, it has to be stored at new charred oak barels that haven’t been used before and that don’t contain any additional igredients in.
+Also, when done with the distillation process, it has to be stored at new charred oak barrels that haven’t been used before and that don’t contain any additional ingredients in.